Counter-jihad in France: Republican Resistance

-Observatoire de l'Islamisation
+Observatory on Islamisation

-The Observatoire de l'Islamisation and the Observatoire du halal are counter-jihad websites founded by Joachim Véliocas (born 1981) in 2007.
+The Observatory on Islamisation (Observatoire de l'Islamisation) is a counter-jihad website founded by Joachim Véliocas (born 1981) in 2007.
 He is an independent researcher who in 2006 published the first comprehensive study on the "Islamisation of France" in L'islamisation de la France, which analyzed Muslim associations and all the Islamist tendencies developing in France.
-In 2010 he published his second essay, Ces Maires qui courtisent l'islamisme, which deals with the relations between politicians and Islamist associations, in particular the public funding that the latter obtain through electoral clientelism.
+In 2010 he published his second book, Ces Maires qui courtisent l'islamisme, which deals with the relations between politicians and Islamist associations, in particular the public funding that the latter obtain through electoral clientelism.
 He has later published three more books, respectively about radical mosques, the Muslim Brotherhood, and the church in the face of Islam.
+He has participated in Identitarian movement events.

 Alain Wagner

-Jean-Michel Clément, better known as Alain Wagner, is a French counter-jihad activist who has been linked to several counter-jihad groups, including as the founder of L’Alliance FFL ("Alliance to Stop Sharia") and Vérité, Valeurs et Démocratie ("Truth, Values and Democracy") and as leader of Union de Défense des Citoyens et Contribuables.
+Jean-Michel Clément, better known as Alain Wagner, is a French counter-jihad activist who has been linked to several counter-jihad groups, including as the founder of L’Alliance FFL ("Alliance to Stop Sharia") and Vérité, Valeurs et Démocratie ("Truth, Values and Democracy") and as leader of Union de Défense des Citoyens et Contribuables ("Union of Defence of Citizens and Taxpayers").

 Wagner became leader of the International Civil Liberties Alliance in 2012, making him "one of the most important figures in the European counter-jihadist scene".
 Before that, he was involved with the European Freedom Initiative group.
 He has attended several meetings and conferences of the Organization for Security and Cooperation in Europe (OSCE).
 He has also participated in rallies in support of Tommy Robinson, and international counter-jihad conferences.
-He has cooperated with both Riposte Laïque and Résistance Républicaine.
+He held a speech at the international counter-jihad demonstration in Aarhus, Denmark in 2012.
+He has cooperated with both Riposte Laïque and Republican Resistance.